 Sweet corn for diabetes is a matter of controversy.
-As, besides offering beneficial nutrients, it also spikes the glucose levels to a particular limit.
+Besides offering beneficial nutrients, it also spikes glucose levels to a particular limit.
 However, corn offers vitamins, minerals, fiber, and energy to the body.
-Providing carbs are being tracked, it would not affect a person’s health.
+Providing carbs is being tracked, it would not affect a person’s health.

 Glycemic Index of Corn

-Major focus of a diabetic person must be on low-GI foods.
-If a person fails to produce enough amounts of insulin, he or she would have excessive blood sugar.
-Food items containing high GI values tends to release sugar rapidly.
+The major focus of a diabetic person must be on low-GI foods.
+If a person fails to produce enough amounts of insulin, he or she will have excessive blood sugar.
+Food items containing high GI values tend to release sugar rapidly.

 Glycemic Load of Corn

-Digestible carbs and portion size comes under GI in combination with GI.
-The glycemic load of a medium ear of corn is 15.
+Digestible carbs and portion size come under GI in combination with GI.
+The glycemic load of a medium ear of corn is between 8.9 to 12.

 Sweet corn falls under a low GI food product.
-A person having diabetes may consume it as it offers protein, fiber, minerals.
-Also, corn contains less of sodium and fat.
+A person with diabetes may consume it as it offers protein, fiber, and minerals.
+Also, corn contains less sodium and fat.
 However, a person must limit this food as it comprises low to moderate carbs that would elevate the blood sugars.

 How Sweet Corn Has an Impact on Diabetics?

-Usually, high-fiber and low-carb diet is advisable for diabetics.
-The digestion of carb-containing foods is easy and elevates the blood sugars.
+Usually, a high-fiber and low-carb diet is advisable for diabetics.
+The digestion of carb-containing foods is easy and elevates blood sugars.
 However, the digestion of fibrous foods is a bit slow.
 The body ingests fibrous foods steadily.
-Thus, it takes time to dissolve carbs in blood and fails to elevate the glucose levels.
+Thus, it takes time to dissolve carbs in the blood and fails to elevate glucose levels.

 Sweet corn consists of a little to moderate quantity of carbs.
-Due to this, the GL of corn lies in the medium class.
-Also, fibrous food leaves a person feeling full and avoid over-eating.
+Due to this, the GL of corn lies in the low to medium class.
+Also, fibrous food leaves a person feeling full and avoids over-eating.
 This is especially useful in weight management for people with diabetes.

 Research On Sweet Corn for Diabetics

-As per the latest studies, regular consumption of corn helps to maintain better glucose levels in the body.
+As per the latest studies, regular consumption of corn, especially processed corn, helps to maintain better glucose levels in the body.

 It is found that sweet corn and corn oil:

-- enhances the blood flow in the body
+- enhance the blood flow in the body

 Sweet corn comprises starch.
-And, this constituent delays the process of digestion and thus produces energy.
-Corn comprises certain phytochemicals.
+And this constituent delays the process of digestion and thus produces energy.
+Corn comprises certain phytochemicals and phenolic acids.
 They help to lower the absorption of insulin in the body.
 As a result, controls the sudden hike and drop in the glucose level.

 Consuming corn offers multiple benefits.
 Also, it is good to understand how the high carb content of corn might elevate the blood sugars.
 Also, how corn would impact diabetes management.
 Not every diabetic responds in a similar manner to various foods.
 It is better to practice dietary guidelines and track all the food items a person consumes.